soxhub/openpyxl/doc/formatting.rst

 .. note::

     The formula uses an **absolute** reference to the column referred to, ``B`` in this case; but a **relative** row number, in this case ``1`` to the range over which the format is applied.
-It can be tricky to get this right but the rule can be adjusted even after it has been added to the worksheet's condidtional format collection.
+It can be tricky to get this right but the rule can be adjusted even after it has been added to the worksheet's conditional format collection.